-El Dorado Search and Rescue Council (ESARC) is a 501c(3) non-profit corporation that supports the El Dorado County Sheriff's Department’s efforts to maintain a mission-ready volunteer search and rescue team (SAR).
+El Dorado Search and Rescue Council, INC (ESARC) is a 501c(3) non-profit corporation that supports the El Dorado County Sheriff's Department’s efforts to maintain a mission-ready volunteer search and rescue team (SAR).

 ESARC is composed of five annually elected officers and two representatives from each team (all must be active SAR volunteers and serve without remuneration of any kind).
 Any SAR volunteer may bring an agenda item to the Board for review and consideration.